manikya-rail/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the account
+ID | The ID of the industry
 type | Type of the theme

 ## Duplicate a Question in a Block